 Designed by Ludwig Oechslin for 22mm watch straps with no loops.
 Visible machining marks.
 Grade 5 titanium or sterling silver 925, additional materials upon request.
 Manufacturer: Helfenstein Mechanik AG / Alpnach / Switzerland.

-To assure optimal readability of the time at night, we use Super-LumiNova X1.
+To assure optimal readability of the time in the dark, we use Super-LumiNova X1.
 This coating is manufactured by RC TRITEC in Teufen / Switzerland.
 In principle, all Pantone colors can be made.
 Super-LumiNova is always applied in conjunction with a color pigment.
 The brighter the color, the better the luminosity.
-At night, Super-LumiNova shines green (the option used by ochs und junior) or blue, on special request.
+In the dark, Super-LumiNova shines green (the option used by ochs und junior) or blue, on special request.
 The Super-LumiNova coating is applied by hand by ochs und junior, or for dials with a color application by Cador in Eimeldingen / Germany and by Monyco in La Chaux-de-Fonds / Switzerland.

 Designed by ochs und junior